yeokm1/pi-radio/README.md

 Raspberry Pi internet radio streamer for Singapore.
 Can be modified to stream other internet radio stations.
 A Python program will use mplayer to play the correct audio stream based on your button selection.

 ##Features
-1. Supports most radio stations with online audio streams
+1. Supports most Singaporean radio stations with online audio streams
 2. Volume control
 3. Shows IP address when left and right buttons are pressed
 4. Better sound quality compared to a typical FM radio!